CodeNinja-X/SpeedPix-Releases/README.md

 # SpeedPix Pro

-🚀 An advanced Photoshop automation tool for batch renaming, grading, and auto-resizing.
+SpeedPix Pro is a **sublimation automation software** for Photoshop.
+It helps with **batch resizing, auto renaming, and grading** for printing.

 ---